1924 United States presidential election in Idaho

-Third-party challenge

-The conservatism of Coolidge and Davis resulted in Wisconsin Senator Robert M. La Follette senior mounting a third-party challenge – which La Follette had planned even before the Democratic Convention.
+To further marginalize the Democrats, in 1922 "Progressive Party" nominee H.F.
+Samuels ran ahead of Democratic candidate and former Governor Moses Alexander.
+The conservatism of Coolidge and Davis resulted in Wisconsin Senator Robert M. La Follette mounting a third-party challenge – which La Follette had planned even before the Democratic Convention.
 In agricultural western and midwestern states like Idaho, there was widespread discontent with the policies of the incumbent Coolidge Administration, and Idaho became one of La Follette's primary targets from the start of his campaign with running mate Burton K. Wheeler of Montana.
-By the end of July the GOP was concerned that La Follette was showing strength in the Gem State, and this fear grew as the election drew nearer.
+By the end of July, the GOP was concerned that La Follette was showing strength in Idaho, and this fear grew as the election drew nearer.
 It was always clear Democrat Davis had no chance in this GOP bastion, and this was backed up by polls in the middle of October, which showed Davis running third and that many of the state's small number of Democrats were backing La Follette.

 Thinking he had won most of the West, despite polls actually showing him well behind Coolidge except in his home state, Nevada, and the northern Plains States, La Follette did not campaign in the state during October, preferring to work in the eastern states where he felt he could gain more additional support.
 In Idaho itself, polls in the four weeks of October showed Coolidge well ahead with around fifty percent of the vote.

-Vote

-As it turned out, Coolidge actually underperformed the October polls in the Gem State, but still comfortably carried the state by a double-digit margin over La Follette.
+Coolidge ultimately underperformed the October polls in Idaho, but still comfortably carried the state by a double-digit margin over La Follette.
 Coolidge's strong performance in the conservative, highly Mormon southeast and also in Northern Idaho ensured his victory, whilst La Follette did best in rural areas of the southwest and central mountains, where he carried eight counties.